 - Various combinations of the above factors resulting in low blood Mg or Ca

 The key to prevention is to be proactive.
 Measures should be taken to minimize risks associated with cows grazing lush pastures.
-One long term approach is to incorporate more legumes into pasture mixes.
+One long-term approach is to incorporate more legumes into pasture mixes.
 Legumes have higher levels of Mg and Ca than do immature grasses resulting in a better balance across the pasture.
 If possible, delay turn-out into lush pastures until plants are 4 to 6 inches tall.
-This will reduce the occurrence of tetany, in addition to giving drought-stressed pastures a little more time to rest.
+This will reduce the occurrence of tetany, in addition to giving drought-stressed pastures a little more time to rest and recover.
 The reality is that many producers need to utilize pastures when grasses begin to green-up and the risk of tetany is most prevalent.

 If delayed grazing is not an option, other management tools should be utilized.
 First, always provide a high magnesium (Mg) mineral supplement or mineral mix containing at least 8-12% Mg.
-This needs to be provided two to three weeks before turn-out or before tetany is likely to occur.
+This should be provided two to three weeks before turn-out or before tetany is likely to occur.
 Palatability and adequate intake can be challenging, resulting in some of the animals consuming an inadequate amount of mineral on a daily basis.
-Make sure all animals have access to the mineral supplement prior to and while grazing tetany-prone pastures, as this will help decrease the occurrence.
+Ensure access to the mineral by all animals prior to and while grazing tetany-prone pastures, as this will help decrease the occurrence.
 Another potential tool is to provide hay while cattle are on lush pastures; however, cattle are not likely to eat hay unless forced to.
 Dry forages can act as carriers to provide the animals additional Mg and Ca at critical times.
 If the drinking water source can be controlled (i.e., water tanks), soluble Mg salts may be added to the water.
 Some examples of soluble Mg salts are magnesium acetate, magnesium chloride, and magnesium sulfate (Epsom salts).
 The most common form of Mg, magnesium oxide, is not soluble in water and therefore cannot be used for this purpose.

-Symptoms: Cattle will exhibit symptoms of grass tetany, but they may not be observed as death may occur relatively rapidly within 4 to 8 hours.
+Cattle will exhibit symptoms, but are not commonly observed as death may occur within 4 to 8 hours.
 An affected animal will exhibit a series of progressive signs.
 These include grazing away from the herd, irritability, muscle twitching in the flank, wide-eyed and staring, muscular incoordination, staggering, collapse, thrashing, head thrown back, coma, and finally death.
 Affected animals should be handled calmly, since sudden death can occur if animals are stressed.

 There are treatment options for animals, but its effectiveness depends on the clinical stage when administered.
 If treatment is started one or two hours after clinical signs develop, the results are usually a quick recovery.
 Treatment is not effective if delayed until the coma stage.
 Grass tetany can be treated with an intravenous dextrose-based commercial preparation of magnesium and calcium purchased from a local veterinarian.